sandysanthosh/Spring-Boot-Security/README.md

 ### Security:

-#### Principal:
+        * Principal:

         - User, Device or system that perform an action

-#### Authentication:
+        * Authentication:

         - Establising that a principal credentials are valid

-#### Authorization:
+        * Authorization:

         -  Decidicing if principal is allowed to Perform an

-#### Authority;
+        * Authority;

         - Permission or credential enabling access(such as role)

-#### Secured Item:
+        * Secured Item:

         - Resource that is being Secured

 #### Authentication:

        There are many authentication mechanisms:

        - Example:Basic, Digest, Form, X.509, OAuth

        There are many storage options for credential and authority information:

        - Example: in-memory(development), Databases, LDAP.

 #### Authorization:

      Authorization depends on authentication

      - Before deciding if a user can perform an action, user identify must be established

        Authorization determines if you have the required Authoritu

        The decision process if often baed on roles:

          * Admin can cancel orders

          * Member can place orders

          * Guest can browse the catalog

 #### Spring Security Project:

 #### Portable:

        Secured archive(JAR,EAR,WAR) cam ne deployed as

 #### Seperation of Concerns: